mrwormhole/pauron/README.md

-# zauron
+# pauron
-zauron is an automation bot for AUR repositories
+pauron is an automation bot for AUR repositories